Cairo Steps

-Cairo Steps is an ensemble was founded 2002 by the Egyptian German musician and producer Basem Darwisch.
-Cairo Steps has awarded the German golden jazz award in 2018.
+Cairo Steps is an Egyptian jazz ensemble founded in 2002 by Egyptian–German musician and producer Basem Darwisch.
+The ensemble was awarded the German Golden Jazz Award in 2018.

-About
+History

-Cairo Steps was founded in 2002 by the Egyptian German musician and producer Basem Darwisch.
+Cairo Steps was founded in 2002 by Egyptian–German musician and producer Basem Darwisch.

 Cairo Steps merges and combines traditional Egyptian and oriental grooves with modern jazz improvisation, classical music and contemporary sounds.
 The ensemble has played numerous concerts in Egypt, Kuwait, Abu Dhabi, Italy, France and many stages worldwide with musicians and artists from around the world.
 The group includes members of different nationalities.

 Awards

 On April 19, 2018, Cairo Steps collected The German Jazz Music award at Berlin ceremony with the ensemble members including Ines Abdul Dayem, Minister of Culture of Egypt, The ensemble received the award for their album Flying Carpet, which they created with German band Quadro Nuevo.
 The Egyptian minister of culture honored Cairo Steps in the Egyptian Academy in Rome after being awarded the German Jazz Music Award in April 2018.